Kodgarazs/js-course/day-4/README.md

 - Add a JS file add link it with a `<script>` element.
 - Try the JS file with a simple `alert('something')` example.
 - Show them, that they are able to create an annoying site with calling `alert` several times in a `for`-loop, also they can send it to somebody as a VIRUS! :)
-- Add the boilerplate code for geting the drawing context for the `<canvas>`.
+- Add the boilerplate code for getting the drawing context for the `<canvas>`.
 (Don't forget to add an id for it)
 - Try the same simple functions that we used in the practice environment, example: `fillRect`

 ## Functions